joebrew/vida/README.md

 - Mali: from 2012 to 2015, stopped (no data). re-started dec 1 2015 (but deaths were from may 2015)
 - Mali: follow-up with Quique to get adjudication data ()
     - Build redcap form for Mali 2007

+### QUESTIONS
+- Has Kenya switched / will they switch to 2016 WHO format?
+	- AR: they should be updating their form, talk to Alan Audi (cc Richard)
+- Sarwar / Jahangir: have they given data to Anna?
+- Did Mali indeed switch to 2016 WHO at end of June?
+I need example of this.
+	- Write to Uma re: this
+- Redcap app for Mali 2007; I've started building with ODK.
+Is that okay?
+- Mali data entry app:
+	- Send ODK xml forms and server configuration documentation to Uma.

+### Karen
+- Quique suggestion: adjudicate all cases and controls, and 10% of DSS